 How to Make Boba Pearls at Home (Tapioca Pearls from Scratch)

 Do you need tapioca pearls to make your boba, but can't find them in stores around you?
 Don't worry!
 With just 4 simple ingredients, you can make boba pearls from scratch.
-You'll have as many boba pearls as needed for your strawberry matcha bubble tea, Oreo milk tea or bubble shake.
+You'll have as many boba pearls as needed for your bubble tea or other drinks.

 5 from 7 votes